Professor Gillian Doyle

-Gillian was Lead Investigator on 'Converging Technologies and Windowing Strategies', a work package (2014-16) which forms part of the programme for the Centre for Creativity, Regulation, Enterprise & Technology (CREATe), the RCUK Centre for Copyright and New Business Models for the Creative Economy.
+Gillian was Lead Investigator on 'Converging Technologies and Windowing Strategies', a part of the work programme for the Centre for Creativity, Regulation, Enterprise & Technology (CREATe), the RCUK Centre for Copyright and New Business Models for the Creative Economy.
 This project investigated how the strategies deployed by television companies in order to maximise returns from their intellectual property assets are being reshaped by the transition to a more complex, multi-layered, competitive and globalized digital distribution environment.

 Gillian was Principal Investigator on 'Multi-platform media and the digital challenge: Strategy, Distribution and Policy' a major research project on economic and policy aspects of digital media convergence funded by the ESRC (2012-2015).
 Gillian was also Principal Investigator on an AHRC-funded project (2012-2015) that investigated the history of the UK Film Council and analysed the policy implications of its closure for film in the digital era.